 *Please Note - Two Options are available for this item, one is for pickup and retail customers at the standard price, one is for customers that need shipping and includes a heavy item fee.
 Because of the size/weight of this product and the cost of shipping, we have to apply a surcharge to cover the extra expense, the surcharge is based on the product weight and dimensions.

-Tad has been working with Black Swallow Organics to develop a new soil mix that we wanted to add to our line up.
+Tad has been working with Black Swallow Organics to develop this new soil mix that we wanted to add to our line up.
 The new KIS mix differs from Black Swallow soil mix in that it was designed to have a greater overall nutritional content.
-Consequently, this is a mix for someone who is new to growing in a living soil, or who is not yet confident of using the teas, foliars and drenches their plants might require.
-With Tad’s guidance, Black Swallow has worked up a mix that will allow a new gardener to achieve a successful harvest without the addition of too many other inputs.
+Consequently, this is a great mix for someone who is new to growing in a living soil, who is not yet confident in using the teas, foliars sprays, and microbial innoculants, or even growers who just desire simplicity.
+With Tad’s guidance, Black Swallow has worked up a mix that will allow any gardener to achieve a successful harvest without the addition of too many other inputs.

 This powerhouse of a mix is a blend of sphagnum peat, perlite, fish compost, leaf compost, worm castings, biochar, blood meal, kelp meal, crab meal, feather meal, Dead Soldier fly frass, fish bone meal, gypsum, soft rock phosphate, alfalfa meal, oyster shell flour, Wollastonite rock dust, Volcanophos rock dust, and Huplaso basalt.